poco-dapp/poco-dapp/README.md

 ## To-dos

-### TODO: add alternative decentralized IPFS

-- Look for a simple **wallet app for organizations** that is open-source and non-custodial and has some of the requisite enterprise-level features such as mult-user accounts, audit logs and access control.
+- Look for a simple wallet app for organizations to allow them to easily use this dapp.
+Ideally, the wallet app should be open-source and non-custodial and have some of the requisite enterprise-level features such as mult-user accounts, audit logs and access control.
-- **Setup Graph Protocol** - create subgraphs to index the product digital certificate data in IPFS and make it easily searchable.

 #### Appreciate any feedback to improve and further develop this dapp - [Twitter](https://twitter.com/sgzsh269) / [Discussions](https://github.com/poco-dapp/poco-dapp)